Drug Interactions between Colcrys and lisinopril

 - Colcrys is used to treat the following conditions:

-- Lisinopril is a member of the drug class Angiotensin Converting Enzyme Inhibitors.
+- Lisinopril is in the drug class Angiotensin Converting Enzyme Inhibitors.

 - Lisinopril is used to treat the following conditions: